Central Pennsylvania DUI Offense Attorney

 "Don't the police have to read me my rights before they ask me to do field sobriety tests or take a portable breathalyzer test?"

 This is one of the most commonly asked questions of our clients charged with a DUI offense.
-At Shaffer & Engle Law Offices, LLC located in Millersburg and Harrisburg, Pennsylvania, we have over 65 years of experience representing individuals who have been arrested throughout Central Pennsylvania on DUI charges.
+At Shaffer & Engle Law Offices, LLC located in Harrisburg, Pennsylvania, we have over 65 years of experience representing individuals who have been arrested throughout Central Pennsylvania on DUI charges.
 We know your rights, let us help you protect them.

 If you or a family member has been charged in a DUI arrest, or a failed sobriety test contact our firm today.

 The "Miranda rights" is a common law rule set forth by the U.S. Supreme Court in Miranda v.
 Arizona, in which the Supreme Court held that absent a suspect's intelligent waiver of his pertinent constitutional rights, the suspect, before any "custodial interrogation," must be warned in clear and unequivocal terms that:

 - They have a right to remain silent

 - That any statements made may be used against them

 - They have the right to consult with an attorney prior to or during such interrogation